A Remarkable Application of Zassenhaus Formula to Strongly Correlated Electron Systems: Introduction

 \section{Introduction}

 Quantum algorithms based on the Zassenhaus product formula is an active field of research~\cite{Casas2025}.
-The Zassenhaus formula is a kind of dual formula of the celebrated Baker-Campbell-Hausdorff one~\cite{Magnus1954}.
+The Zassenhaus formula is a kind of dual formula of the celebrated Baker-Campbell-Hausdorff (BCH) one~\cite{Magnus1954}.
 It decomposes the exponential of the sum of two non-commuting operators, $\hat{X}$ and $\hat{Y}$, into a product of exponentials of homogeneous Lie polynomials of increasing degrees:

 where $\hat{C}_{n}(\hat{X},\hat{Y})$ is a homogeneous Lie polynomial of degree $n$ in $\hat{X}$ and $\hat{Y}$.
 This decomposition is unique and recursive formulas for the $\hat{C}_{n}(\hat{X},\hat{Y})$ polynomials have been given by Wilcox~\cite{Wilcox1967}, the latter indicating also a simpler method followed later by Suzuki~\cite{Suzuki1977}.
 Since then, various approaches have been developed in view of computer implementations, see~\cite{Scholz2006,Casas2012,Wang2019} to quote a few, a more comprehensive bibliography can be found in~\cite{Casas2012}.
-A continuous analogue of the Zassenhaus formula is the Fer expansion~\cite{Fer1958}.\\
+Note that the Zassenhaus formula can also be derived from the Fer-Wilcox expansion~\cite{Fer1958,Wilcox1967,Arnal2021}.\\

 This article is concerned with applications of the Zassenhaus formula to traditional quantum mechanics, although Zassenhaus recursions also appear in quantum field theory~\cite{Ebrahimi-Fard2008}.
 Decomposing the exponential of non-commuting operators is of paramount importance in quantum physics and quantum computing.
 It is usually done by iterating a truncated version of the Zassenhaus formula at order, say $m$, after having rewritten the sum of operators as $k\cdot\left(\frac{\hat{X}}{k}+\frac{\hat{Y}}{k}\right)$: